getify/You-Dont-Know-JS/get-started/ch1.md

 Whether you call it JavaScript, JS, ECMAScript, or ES2019, it's most definitely not a variant of the Java language!

-> "Java is to JavaScript as ham is to hamster." --Jeremey Keith, 2009
+> "Java is to JavaScript as ham is to hamster." --Jeremy Keith, 2009

 ## Many Faces